Buddy1998/DjangoProject/README.md

 	Registration
             Check’s weather the username, email is already taken.
-            Check’s weather the re-entered password is same as the first password.
+            Check’s weather the confirmation password is same as the first password.

 	Login
             Displays message in case of invalid credentials given by user.